IBD Scholarship

 • Diagnosed with Crohn’s or colitis by a health care professional

-• Enrolled in or awaiting acceptance from a Canadian university, college, or trade school seeking a diploma, associate, undergraduate, or graduate degree for the upcoming fall semester
+• Enrolled in or awaiting acceptance from a Canadian university, college, or trade school seeking a diploma, associate, undergraduate, or graduate degree

 • A student who demonstrates academic aspiration and strives to sustain an optimal level of wellness, balancing their personal health and academic goals